LCR-BCCRC/lcr-modules/docs/source/for_users.rst

 .. _renaming-columns:

-Loading and renaming columns
+Loading and Renaming Columns
 ----------------------------

-For your convenience, the :py:func:`oncopipe.load_samples` function is provided to easily load your samples as a `pandas data frame`_.
+For your convenience, the :py:func:`oncopipe.load_samples` function is provided to easily load your samples as a `pandas DataFrame`_.
 By default, the function assumes tab-delimited files, but you can change this using the ``sep`` argument.
 The function can also convert some of your columns to lowercase using the ``to_lowercase`` argument, which is useful to comply with some of the schemas.
 By default, it converts the ``tissue_status`` column to lowercase.
-It thus becomes trivial to load a samples table.
+It thus becomes trivial to load a sample table.

 .. code:: python

    import oncopipe as op
    SAMPLES = op.load_samples("samples.tsv")

-If your samples table uses different column names than those listed in :ref:`required-columns`, you can use the :py:func:`oncopipe.load_samples` function to rename your columns.
-For example, let's say you already have a samples table, but the sample ID and patient ID columns are named ``sample`` and ``patient`` rather than ``sample_id`` and ``patient_id``.
+If your sample table uses different column names than those listed in :ref:`required-columns`, you can use the :py:func:`oncopipe.load_samples` function to rename your columns.
+For example, let's say you already have a sample table, but the sample ID and patient ID columns are named ``sample`` and ``patient`` rather than ``sample_id`` and ``patient_id``.
 You can easily achieve this as follows:

 .. code:: python

    import oncopipe as op
    SAMPLES = op.load_samples("samples.tsv", sample_id = "sample", patient_id = "patient")

-Alternatively, if the column names in your samples table differ systematically from the expected column names, you can rename them by passing a function to the ``renamer`` argument.
+Alternatively, if the column names in your sample table differ systematically from the expected column names, you can rename them by passing a function to the ``renamer`` argument.
 You can also pass an anonymous ``lambda`` function.
 For instance, if you use two-letter prefixes with a period delimiter to indicate which entity a column describes (*e.g.* ``pt.`` for patient-related columns, ``lb.`` for library-related columns, etc.), you can remove the prefix from all columns using a regular expression with the following code:

 .. code:: python